antonycourtney/tabli/src/NOTES.md

 This seems to happen concurrently with other stuff, but still seems not great.
 Can we just replace with SVGs?

+OK, done -- all images above now replaced with SVGs.

 TODO:

 -   Try to refactor ExpanderButton to use HeaderButtonSVG

+With all image buttons replaced with SVGs, and with current hack showing the perf issue with the popup, let's once again try to debug the perf issue with initial render when opening the popup.

+Currently we are reliably seeing it take 2.3 seconds for a full render (wall clock, reported on console).

+And that is with NO FavIcons.

+Questions:

+-   What's the baseline, i.e. doing NO rendering?
+-   Does non-popup renderTest.html take similar time?
+-   What if we make popup or renderTest use the same mock store?

+renderTest time: 1.1 seconds

+A reload on renderTest takes more like 600 ms. Still seems like a lot!

+Time to render simple span on renderTest page: 5 to 50 ms.

+Similar result on popup: 5 to 50 ms.

+Let's try some branch and bound and try to figure out where the time is going....

+If we eliminate the TabList (so just header and footer), rendering takes around 172ms for the popup.
+Around 100ms for renderTest.

+At some point because of issues with FavIcon caching, I deferred rendering to the onLoad handler.
+What if we did it sooner?
+( That really made no difference in render time for renderTest; sticking with onLoad...)

+What if we try concurrent mode?